johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img src="/assets/images/diagrams/cs-derivation-trees-not-stuck-with-space.png"></img>
 </div>

 Clearly the two terms are syntactically similar but each has a very different meaning.
-This semantic differentiation makes it possible to start thinking about a concrete notion of semantic ambiguity in a programming language.
+This semantic differentiation makes it possible to think about a concrete notion of semantic ambiguity in a programming language.
 Informally, if two terms are _very similar_ syntactically but have different derivation trees they are semantically ambiguous.

 There are two problems with this definition if the goal is to come up with something useful for actual language implementers.
 First, "very similar" is nebulous.
 Luckily computer science is littered with string "distance" algorithms.
 Second, automatically generating derivation trees for terms is likely to be difficult.